-The Emerald Necklace Expanded Plan plant palette was developed as an easy to reference list for restoration and greening projects in the public spaces throughout the Emerald Necklace.
+The Emerald Necklace Expanded Plan plant palette was developed as a reference list for restoration and greening projects in the public spaces throughout the Emerald Necklace Regional Park Network.

 • Groundcovers and Vines